 Traveling has never been easier with all the apps we have right in our palm.
-Some apps work better than others in different parts of the world.
+If you are planning your first trip to Europe, or if it’s been a while, there are some apps you should know about.
+Of course, some apps work better than others in different parts of the world.
 In my opinion, these are the best travel apps for Europe.
 If you think I’ve missed any, please leave them in the comments at the bottom!
 Let’s help each other out in this big travel community!

 You may also want to read our best apps to use in Amsterdam

 Depending on which part of Europe you are in will determine which phone app to use.
 As with all apps, make sure you have set everything up well before we you get to your destination and need it.
 Make sure your card/PayPal/whatever are all in the app and you know that it works.

 Mytaxi is similar to the Uber-style of using, but at the end of the trip you wait for the driver to complete the trip in the app, and then you pay via the app.
 There may also be an option to pay by cash, but part of the reason I like these apps is that I don’t like to carry cash.